mikenomitch/nomad-traefik/README.md

 * [Inner](./inner.nomad) - A service that reads environment variables and prints them.

 These can be easily deployed onto a [Quick Nomad Stack on AWS](https://github.com/mikenomitch/quick-nomad-stack).

+Note: Replace "providers.nomad.endpoint.address" value in the Traefik jobspec CLI args with your Nomad address.